 The Depository Trust Company, New York, New York, will act as securities depository for the Bonds.
 The Bonds will be issued as fully-registered securities registered in the name of Cede & Co.
 (DTC's partnership nominee) or such other name as may be requested by an authorized representative of DTC.
-One fully-registered Bond will be issued for each maturity set forth on the cover page hereof, each in the principal amount of such maturity and will be deposited with DTC.
+One fully-registered bond will be issued in the aggregate principal amount of the Bonds, and will be deposited with DTC.